This Page is HomeUpdates

 Construction of New Multipurpose Self-Elevating Platform (SEP) Equipped with Large Crane (1,600t lifting capacity)

-Tokyo, Japan - November 20, 2019- The three companies, Penta-Ocean Construction Co., Ltd., Kajima Corporation (President, Mr. Yoshikazu Oshimi), and Yorigami Maritime Construction Co., Ltd. (President, Mr. Masafumi Yorigami), have agreed to jointly construct a multipurpose self-elevating platform (SEP) equipped with a 1,600t lifting capacity crane for construction of bottom-fixed foundations and wind turbines for 10-12 MW class wind power generation facilities.
+Tokyo, Japan - November 20, 2019- The three companies, Penta-Ocean Construction Co., Ltd. (President, Takuzo Shimizu), Kajima Corporation (President, Yoshikazu Oshimi), and Yorigami Maritime Construction Co., Ltd. (President, Masafumi Yorigami), have agreed to jointly construct a multipurpose self-elevating platform (SEP) equipped with a 1,600t lifting capacity crane for construction of bottom-fixed foundations and wind turbines for 10-12 MW class wind power generation facilities.
 The SEP ship holding company will be established as a subsidiary of Penta-Ocean Construction Co., Ltd. and it will be operated jointly by the three companies.

 In light of the enactment of relevant regulations*1 which promote offshore wind power generation in the general sea areas in addition to the port and harbor areas, the development of offshore wind power